helloSystem/docs/developer/application-bundles.md

 rm usr/local/bin/falkon-e
 ```

 This works because by coincidence the string `/usr/local/lib` has the exact same length as `$ORIGIN/../lib`.
-If this was not the case, one would need to either specifiy the rpath at compilation time, or use a tool such as `patchelf`.
+If this was not the case, one would need to either specify the rpath at compilation time, or use a tool such as `patchelf`.

 ### Avoiding absolute paths

-For an application to be fully relocateable in the filesystem, one must take care that no absolute paths to data files (e.g., those in `/usr/share/<APPNAME>` get compiled in.
+For an application to be fully relocatable in the filesystem, one must take care that no absolute paths to data files (e.g., those in `/usr/share/<APPNAME>` get compiled in.

 In Qt applications, void [`QStringList QStandardPaths::standardLocations(QStandardPaths::AppDataLocation);`](http://doc.qt.io/qt-5/qstandardpaths.html).
 According to the [Qt documentation](http://doc.qt.io/qt-5/qstandardpaths.html), this resolves to `"~/.local/share/<APPNAME>", "/usr/local/share/<APPNAME>", "/usr/share/<APPNAME>"` but clearly `/usr` is not where these things are located in an `.app` bundle.